rossinthecloud/rossinthecloud.github.io/_posts/2020-12-07-Day17of100DaysOfCloud-AssessAppsWithClumsy.md

 ---
 #### Introduction

-When considering or analysing a migration to the cloud, it is often the case that you will need to need to make some decisions around which applications/services you will move and in which order.
+When considering or analysing a migration to the cloud, it is often the case that you will need to make some decisions around which applications/services you will move and in which order.

 This can start to get a little challenging if you have some legacy line of business applications which are possibly dependent on a client application being "next to" an application or database server/can only cope with certain latency.
 The most challenging are when "nobody really knows" if an application has latency dependencies or not!